| Attend some great events in the

 Season Memberships to all 2014 performances are currently available for Holiday Gift Giving.
 Season members enjoy free admission to over twenty exciting and diverse performances.
 Membership benefits also include advance mailings and personal invitations to special events including the St. Patrick’s Day Dinner, the Francofest celebration, Swing for the Arts Golf Tournament, Art Exhibition Openings, receptions, and advance Nutcracker Ballet ticket reservations.
 As always, Nutcracker Ballet tickets are included in the membership package.

-April 27 – The International Festival Tour
+Sunday, April 27, 2pm – The International Celtic Festival Tour

 Events at Gorham's Medallion Opera House & Town HappeningsGorham Town Hall's Medallion Opera House (unless otherwise noted)